Guy-Girl Best Friends

 He’s the only person who knows all my guy history, and we think so similarly that he doesn’t ask me for advice because he knows exactly what I’ll say.
 I may not see him as often when we’re in different countries, but when we visit each other, it’s as if nothing has changed.

 We’re like bros—so close to the point that I know everything about him especially when it comes to girls.
-There’s no hidden meaning or difference between talking at 12.00pm or 3.00am.
+There’s no hidden meaning or difference between talking at 12pm or 3am.
 We don’t have to talk all the time to know that we care about each other.
-We’re also real with each other; we won’t sugarcoat our opinions when either one of us makes stupid mistakes.
+We’re also real with each other; we won’t sugarcoat our opinions when either one of us makes stupid mistakes.”

 I can even crash his place for a month